 Dr. De Los Reyes received his Ph.D. in 2008 from Yale University.
 He joined the faculty of the UMD in 2008, where he is currently a Professor of Psychology, and Director of the Comprehensive Assessment and Intervention Program (CAIP).
-His research seeks to improve our understanding of the inconsistent outcomes that commonly arise from multi-informant mental health assessments, with a focus on adolescent social anxiety and family relationships.
-Dr. De Los Reyes has received funding for his work from the Institute of Education Sciences, National Science Foundation, and National Institutes of Health, and his work has appeared in such journals as the Psychological Bulletin, Psychological Review, Annual Review of Clinical Psychology, and Psychological Assessment.
-He is a Fellow of the American Psychological Association and Association for Psychological Science.
-In 2013, he was a recipient of the Distinguished Scientific Award for an Early Career Contribution to Psychology from the
+His research seeks to improve our understanding of the discrepant results that commonly arise in mental health research, with a focus on adolescent social anxiety and family relationships.
+Dr. De Los Reyes has received funding for his work from the Institute of Education Sciences, National Science Foundation, and National Institutes of Health, and his work has appeared in such journals as the Psychological Bulletin, Psychological Review, Annual Review of Clinical Psychology, and Psychological Association for Psychological Science.
+In 2013, he was a recipient of the Distinguished Scientific Award for an Early Career Contribution to Psychology from the American Psychological Association.
+In 2022, he served as the Fulbright Canada Research Chair in Mental Health at the University of Regina.
+Dr. De Los Reyes currently serves as Editor of the Journal of Clinical Child and Adolescent Psychology (2017-2026) and Program Chair of the annual Future Directions Forum (www.jccapfuturedirectionsforum.com).
+He was elected to two terms on the American

-American Psychological Association.
-Dr. De Los Reyes currently serves as Editor of the Journal of Clinical Child and Adolescent Psychology (2017-2025), Program Chair of the annual Future Directions Forum (www.jccapfuturedirectionsforum.com), and Elected Member and 2019 Chair of the American Psychological Association's Board of Educational Affairs (http://www.apa.org/ed/governance/bea/index.aspx).
+Psychological Association's Board of Educational Affairs (2017-2022), and served as its Chair in 2019.
 Dr. De Los Reyes serves as a primary research mentor to graduate students.

-Lea Dougherty, Ph.D., Professor and Director of Clinical Training (Phone 301-405-5464; ldougher@umd.edu)
+Lea Rose Dougherty, Ph.D., Professor and Director of Clinical Training (Phone 301-405-5464; ldougher@umd.edu)

-Dr. Dougherty received her Ph.D. in Clinical Psychology in 2008 from Stony Brook University.
+Dr. Dougherty received her Ph.D. in Clinical Psychology from Stony Brook University.
 She completed her training with an APA-accredited internship at Yale University School of Medicine.
 Dr. Dougherty's research interests lie broadly in the examination of the etiology and course of depression from a developmental, life-span perspective.
 Within this domain, her research focuses on four areas: (1) an examination of the developmental origins of risk for depression; (2) understanding the phenomenology of depression and mood dysregulation in preschoolers and establishing empirically-based assessment approaches for affective disorders in very young children; (3) understanding the etiology, phenomenology, course, associated characteristics and neurobiological basis of irritability in youth; and (4) investigating the effects of early experience and stress on brain development.
 Dr. Dougherty has served as DCT of the Clinical Program since August 2018.
 Dr. Dougherty serves as a primary research mentor to graduate students.